mikeball/ticket/README.md

 - Ticket byte array is Hex encoded as a string
 - HMAC signature is checked in constant time
-- IV is generated as a hash of the secret key
+- HMAC signing key is generated as a SHA-1 hash of the secret key
 - AES 128 is deemed strong enough for short term encryption